NunoDasNeves/haskell-c-compiler/README.md

 * No operator precedence planned...everything is currently right-associative.
 Use ()!
 * No preprocessor planned (no #defines, #includes etc
 * No program arguments (no char\*\*)
+* No comments!
+These would be easy to add (only requires changes to lexer) but it's just more time